0xPolygonID/tutorials/mkdocs/docs/index.md

 ## Core Concepts of Polygon ID: Verifiable Credentials, Identity Holder, Issuer and Verifier (Triangle of Trust)

 Every identity is identified by a unique identifier called [DID (Decentralized Identifier)](https://www.w3.org/TR/did-core/).
 Every identity-based information is represented via a [Verifiable Credentials (VCs)](https://www.w3.org/TR/vc-data-model/).
 In the simplest terms, a VC represents any type of information related to an individual/enterprise/object.
 The VC could be as simple as the age of the entity or the highest degree held by it.
-It could be a membership certificate issued by a DAO.
-Or anything that you can think of!
+It could be a membership certificate issued by a DAO, for instance.

 The toolset made available by Polygon ID is fully compliant with the W3C standards.

 The architecture of the framework is composed of three modules: Identity Holder, Issuer, and Verifier.
-These three, together, form what we call the `triangle of trust`.
+These three, together, form what we call the **Triangle of Trust**.
 Let us see what role each entity plays in Polygon ID.

 1. **Identity Holder**: An entity that holds claims in its [Wallet](./wallet/wallet-overview.md).
 A VC, as mentioned above, is issued by an Issuer to the Holder.
 The Identity Holder generates zero-knowledge proofs of the VCs issued and presents these proofs to the Verifier, which verifies that the proof is authentic and matches specific criteria.

 2. [**Issuer**](./issuer/issuer-overview.md): An entity (person, organization, or thing) that issues VCs to the Holders.
 VCs are cryptographically signed by the Issuer.
 Every VC comes from an Issuer.

 3. [**Verifier**](./verifier/verifier-overview.md): A Verifier verifies the proof presented by a Holder.
 It requests the Holder to send a proof based on the VCs they hold in their wallet.
 While verifying a proof, the Verifier performs a set of checks, for example that the VC was signed by the expected Issuer and that the VC matches the criteria requested by the Verifier.
 The simplest examples of a Verifier is a Bar that wants to verify if you are over 18.
 In the real world, the Identity Holder would need to provide an ID and show all their personal information.
-With Polygon ID they only need to pass a proof.
+With Polygon ID, they only need to pass a proof.

-A core concept here is the *trust* that must exist between a Verifier and an Issuer: the fact that the information contained inside a VC are cryptographically verifiable doesn't guarantee its truth.
-The Issuer must be a trusted and reptuable party so that Verifier can consume the VCs originated by that Issuer.
+A core concept here is the *trust* that must exist between a Verifier and an Issuer: the fact that the information contained inside a VC is cryptographically verifiable doesn't guarantee its truth.
+The Issuer must be a trusted and reputable party so that Verifier can consume the VCs originated by that Issuer.

 ---
 **The verification of a VC can happen either off-chain or on-chain!**